-You can’t book them, but we’ve never run out (we have more bikes than we have bed spaces on the farm, though of course if everyone wants the same size we’ll have difficulty).
+You can’t book the Wheatland Farm bikes, but we’ve never run out (we have more bikes than we have bed spaces in the eco lodges, though of course if everyone wants the same size we’ll have difficulty).

 If you’re staying here and thinking about a cycling day out we have lots of information, and can unlock the detailed local route notes pages on our website for you – they have a variety of trips we’ve tested ourselves, usually taking in a tea shop or two.
 These are aimed at competent adult cyclists (but not necessarily serious athletes).
 They range from about 10 to 40 miles (about 16-65km).
 The longest is a full day out, starting at Wheatland Farm, biking to Meeth, picking up the Tarka Trail to Barnstaple, then catching the train to Eggesford, and completing the loop back to Wheatland Farm.
 It’s a fun adventure for almost anyone – there’s just a short stretch on an A road at a couple of points, so you need to be past the wobbly stage.

 For family days out, Devon’s Tarka Trail has some really excellent routes.
 Puffing Billy is one of our favourite starting points, but there are several options.
 The Tarka Trail makes good semi-independent adventures for teens too – you can’t get lost, it’s fairly flat, and non-cycling members of the party can go ahead to meet the bikers at a chosen destination.